 That’s saying something.

-This Loaded Orange Yogurt is full of good things – raisins, chopped nuts, vanilla, honey, orange zest and orange segments.
+This Orange Yogurt is full of good things – orange segments, chopped pecans, raisins (if you want them), honey and vanilla.
 But stirring things into yogurt is no big secret.
 The secret here is in the actual yogurt.
 You drain it overnight and then replace the liquid with freshly squeezed orange juice.
 It makes such a huge difference.
 When you first add the liquid, it will seem soupy and way too wet, but no worries.
 Forge ahead like the fearless warrior you are, and within seconds, the yogurt will start to absorb the liquid.

 I love waking up with this super-cold, creamy, crunchy, nutty, fruity yogurt, but it also makes a perfect late-afternoon snack or dessert, especially layered in a tall glass with granola (or your favorite cereal) and sliced bananas or pineapple chunks.
 And it’s pretty enough to serve to company.